rhiaro/questforbrothers/index.md

 New people arrived infrequently, and without fanfare.
 For the first months of Jackann's time in the Complex, he saw new faces regularly as he moved around between 'departments' and was constantly shuffled between different work groups and different sleeping dorms.
 But gradually every one of the other prisoners became recognisable to some extent, even though there must have been more than a thousand.
 After a couple of years, new faces really did stand out, not only because of their unfamiliarity, but also because of their freshness.
 They may have been recently injured and blood (red! a colour rarely seen) still showed on their flesh or clothes.
 They had a confused energy, indignation, determination to be free, that the Complex did not take long to sap.

 As for where the residents of the Complex had come from, Jackann had few guesses.
 This was the most diversely international group he had ever been a part of.
 A large cohort were clearly not even Tantonian, with dark skin and round eyes, coming clearly (to Jackann) from the southern and eastern countries.
-There was even one he saw occasionally, tall, dark and hairless, who must have been Tivinish.
+There was even one he saw occasionally, tall, dark and hairless, who must have been Tivnish.
 During moments of lucidity, Jackann wished he could speak to them (if they even shared a language) and find out more about their homes and lives.
 He had an intellectual understanding of the size and variety of the world, but his first weeks in the Complex had really impressed upon him his ignorance about life outside Tantonia.
 Or even outside Tanton City.
 His preoccupation had lain always with the Kingdom of Mnt, across the White Sea.

 His first weeks in the Complex had impressed many other things on him as well.
 His physical weakness, by now rectified both through necessary practice and natural development.
 His manual dexterity, spacial awareness, and aptitude for solving physical puzzles had all been agonisingly lacking.
 A large portion of the work was clicking parts together, sometimes so small they needed a magnifier - small, fitted directly over one eye - to see.
 Few instructions were ever given; those new to the task had to figure it out by watching others, and figure it out fast before a Source-powered shock rod came their way.